 What is Grooming?

-Grooming is a word used to describe how people who want to sexually harm children and young people get close to them, and often their families, and gain their trust.
-They do this in all kinds of places - in the home or local neighbourhood, the child's school, youth and sports club, the local church and the workplace.
+Grooming is a term used to describe how people who want to sexually harm children and young people get close to them, and their families, and gain their trust.
+They do this in all kinds of places such as in the home or neighbourhood, the child's school, youth and sports club, the local church and the workplace.

-It is easy for 'groomers' to find child victims online.
-They generally use chat rooms which are focussed around young people's interests.
+It is easy for 'groomers' to find children online.
+They generally use chatrooms which are focussed around young people's interests.
 They often pretend to be younger and may even change their gender.
-Many give a false physical description of themselves which may bear no resemblance to their real appearance - some send pictures of other people, pretending that it is them.
-Groomers may also seek out potential victims by looking through personal websites such as social networking sites.
+Many give a false physical description of themselves with some sending pictures of other people, pretending that it is them.
+Groomers may also seek out children by looking through personal websites such as social media sites.